 Rory McIlroy Wins Laureus Comeback of the Year — A Moment That Defined a Career

-Rory McIlroy has been honoured with the Laureus World Comeback of the Year award at the 2026 ceremony in Madrid, in recognition of one of the most emotionally resonant achievements in the history of golf — his Masters victory in 2025 that completed his career Grand Slam after an 11-year wait.
+Rory McIlroy has been honoured with the Laureus World Comeback of the Year award at the 2026 ceremony in Madrid, in recognition of one of the most emotionally resonant achievements in the history of golf — his Masters victory in 2025 that completed his career Grand Slam after an 11-year wait, making him only the sixth golfer in history to win all four Major championships.

 Background

 Rory McIlroy, 36, from Holywood, County Down, is widely regarded as one of the greatest golfers of his generation.
-He won four Major championships between 2011 and 2014 — the US Open, The Open Championship, and two PGA Championships — but the Masters eluded him for over a decade, becoming the defining challenge of his career.
-His near-misses at Augusta, including a final-round collapse in 2011, became part of golf folklore.
+He won four Major championships between 2011 and 2014 — the US Open, The Open Championship, and two PGA Championships — but the Masters eluded him for over a decade, becoming the defining challenge and the defining burden of his career.
+His near-misses at Augusta, including a final-round collapse in 2011 when he led by four shots going into the back nine, became part of golf folklore.
+The question of whether McIlroy would ever complete the Grand Slam became one of sport's most compelling ongoing narratives.

 Key Developments